Recording from CityLine meeting

 Overview of the packed meeting room.

-The meeting introduced the environmental impact report for this first phase.
-It also presented proposals for the master plan framework and discussed this important project in general.
+The meeting aimed to present the environmental impact assessment report for this first rotational period, introduce municipal plan framework proposals, and discuss this important project overall.
 A recording of the meeting is now available online.

 • Mayor Einar Þorsteinsson opened the meeting